-Heritage Park and Cultural Center Construction Work – July and August 2014
+Heritage Park and Cultural Center Construction Work – July-September 2014

 During this time the museums of Heritage Park, including the Indian Temple Mound Museum, will be open regular hours.
 The construction work will not affect access to the Camp Walton Schoolhouse Museum, Garnier Post Office Museum, and Civil War Exhibit Building.
 However, guests at the Indian Temple Mound Museum will access the museum through the metal double-doors on the north side of the building at the parking lot on Eglin Parkway on the north side of the museum campus.
 These doors will be clearly marked and indicated for guests.
 Staff will be on-site to assist as well.